Payshares/ruby-payshares-lib/README.md

 [![Build Status](https://travis-ci.org/payshares/ruby-payshares-lib.svg)](https://travis-ci.org/payshares/ruby-payshares-lib)

 *STATUS:  this library is very early and incomplete.
-The examples provided do not work, yet*
+The examples provided do not work, yet.*

-This library helps you to integrate your application into the [Payshares network](http://payshares.org).
+This library helps you to integrate your application into the [Payshares Network](http://payshares.org).

 ## Installation